-The walkover inspection surveys for the Sunderland City Council frontage were undertaken on 31st May, 1st June and 15th August 2018.
-The weather experienced during the inspections was dry and generally fine with occasional sea fog affecting visibility locally.
+The walkover inspection surveys for the Sunderland City Council frontage were undertaken on 4th June, 22nd June and 14th July 2020.
+The weather experienced during the inspections was generally dry and fine.

 The frontage has been split into a number of 'asset lengths' (Appendix A), as defined in the National Flood and Coastal Defence Database (NFCDD) that was established by the Environment Agency.